-Network Security Tools (and their role in forensic investigations)
+Network security tools (and their role in forensic investigations)

-The effectiveness of Network Forensics is closely related to the Network Security tools used in an organization.
+The effectiveness of network forensics is closely related to the network security tools used in an organization.
 We have covered common enterprise security solutions such as firewalls, intrusion detection/prevention systems, web proxies in a separate article.

 According to the official website, “Aircrack-ng is a complete suite of tools to assess WiFi network security.
-It focuses on different areas of WiFi security such as monitoring, attacking, testing and cracking”.
+It focuses on different areas of WiFi security such as monitoring, attacking, testing and cracking.”

 All tools that are part of the aircrack-ng suite can be run from the command line.
 This will help users and developers to script and develop tools by taking advantage of the ability to run these tools from the command line.
 Aircrack-ng suite of tools are primarily used by security professionals during security assessments.
 However, the same tools and techniques can also be used to investigate wireless networks.
 For instance, if we want to identify the rogue access points available within the range, we can use airmon-ng to identify details such as SSID, mac address, the channel it is running on.